 I trust only Namecheap for buying all my domains and not any other domain provider.

 - Namecheap DNS changes and propagation are lightning quick.

 - It provides an easy to navigate and intuitive user interface.

 - The Namecheap support is outstanding even if you buy a $0.88 domain.

 Get quality web hosting

-Once you have made your pick, its time to get hosting where your WordPress site will be hosted.
+Once you have made your pick, it’s time to get hosting where your website will be hosted.
 This is the most crucial decision to make when starting your WordPress blog.
 After all, you don’t change your hosting company like you change your clothes.
 So, take your time to decide on the right place to host your WordPress blog.

 3. Install WordPress and Jump-start Your Site

 Once you have purchased hosting from Dreamhost, you should login to your Dreamhost user panel.
 After this you will need to first add the domain that you purchased from Namecheap or elsewhere.